wp-plugins/postman-smtp/readme.txt

 == Installation ==

 Please be aware that if your host provides an internal SMTP server for you to use (e.g. GoDaddy), there is a good chance they have blocked access to external SMTP servers and Postman will not work for you.
+Use the "Run a Port Test" feature to determine if your host has blocked access to the SMTP server you wish to use.

+### To configure Basic Authentication

-1. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Install and activate the plugin through the 'Plugins' menu in WordPress.
 1. In the WordPress 'Settings' menu find 'Postman SMTP'.
+1. Choose configure manually
+1. In *Authentication* choose Basic (SSL) or Basic (TLS), depending on your provider's instruction.
 1. In *Sender Email Address* enter your account's email address.
+Some plugins may override this, however it is up to your email provider if this is permitted.
+1. Enter the SMTP Server's hostname and port.
+1. Enter your username (probably your email address) and password in the Basic Auth Settings section.
+1. Choose the Save Changes button.
+1. Send yourself a test email.

+### To configure OAuth 2.0 Authentication

+1. Install and activate the plugin through the 'Plugins' menu in WordPress.
+1. In the WordPress 'Settings' menu find 'Postman SMTP'.
+1. Choose configure manually
+1. In *Authenticaitn* choose OAuth2 (Gmail)
+1. In *Sender Email Address* enter your account's email address.
 This should be the same address you login to Google with.
+1. In *Outgoing Mail Server (SMTP)* enter smtp.gmail.com.
+In *Port* enter 465.
 1. Go to [Google Developer's Console](https://console.developers.google.com/) and create a Client ID for your WordPress site.. [instructions for this are detailed in the FAQ](https://wordpress.org/plugins/postman-smtp/faq/)
 1. Copy your *Client ID* and *Client Secret* into the plugin's Settings page.
 1. Choose the Save Changes button.
-1. Choose the *Request Permission from Google* button and follow the instructions.
+1. Choose the *Request Permission from Google* link and follow the instructions.
-1. Send yourself a test e-mail.
+1. Send yourself a test email.

 Postman is developed on OS X with PHP 5.5.14 and Apache 2.4.9.
 Postman is tested in a [Red Hat OpenShift](http://www.openshift.com/) environment.